gtfactslab/Kasmalkar_LCSS2024/README.md

 # Feedback Linearization of an Underacuated Miniature Blimp with Zero Dynamics Mitigation using High Order Control Barrier Functions

-This code accompanies our submission to RA-L.
+This code accompanies our submission to L-CSS.

 # Prerequisites
 To replicate the results of our paper requires the [GT-MAB hardware](https://github.com/thedancomplex/open-blimp/) along with an appropriate motion capture system.